PrincetonUniversity/PsyNeuLink/docs/source/NieuwenhuisModel.rst

   conforms to the convention that PsyNeuLink `ControlMechanisms <ControlMechanism>` are associated with an `ObjectiveMechanism` from which they receive their input.

 Execution
 ---------
+The input stimuli are defined as numpy arrays after the model is specified.
+The `System.show_graph` produces a graph of the system.

-The `run` function executes the model, with a list of stimulus inputs specified and the number of executions specified.
+The `run` function executes the model.

-XXX ??WHAT DOES ALL THE PLOTTING AND OUTPUT STUFF DO/REPORT?
+The LC activity is computed with the function h(v) = C * v + (1 - C) * d, with C = 0.90 and d = 0.5.
+To plot the LC activity and the NE output the `log` function is used.

 Script: :download:`Download Nieuwenhuis2005Model.py <../../Scripts/Models/Nieuwenhuis2005Model.py>`